WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting water rights data made available by the [Utah Division of Water Rights (UDWRi)](https://waterrights.utah.gov/), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and consistent way.
 WaDE is not intended to replace the states data or become the source for that data but rather to enable regional analysis to inform policy decisions and for planning purposes.

-## Overview of Data Utilized
+## Overview of Source Data Utilized
 The following data was used for water allocations...

 - **Utah Points of Diversion (POD)** data files for surface and groundwater were downloaded from the Utah SGID services: https://opendata.gis.utah.gov/datasets/utahDNR::utah-points-of-diversion/explore?showTable=true
-- **Utah Plac eof Use* (POU)** data files were downloaded from the Utah SGID services: https://opendata.gis.utah.gov/datasets/utahDNR::utah-place-of-use/explore
+- **Utah Place of Use* (POU)** data files were downloaded from the Utah SGID services: https://opendata.gis.utah.gov/datasets/utahDNR::utah-place-of-use/explore
 - **Utility Data & Information** related to POD water rights were downloaded from the PUBDUMP Database table dump Utility: https://www.waterrights.utah.gov/cgi-bin/pubdump.exe?SECURITYKEY=wrt2012access&DUMP_TYPE=DUMP_TAB&DBNAME=WRDB&DBTABLE=WATER_MASTER&Key=New+Table

-Seven unique files were created to be used as input.
+Six unique files were created to be used as input.
 Input files used are as follows...
 - PointsOfDiversion_input.csv.
 Contains POD data.
 - Utah_Place_of_Use_input.csv.
 Contains POU data.
 - WRCHEX_WATER_MASTER.csv.
 Contains water right related data.